The Nest

 Therefore, to be eligible, you must meet all of the qualifications listed below:

 1. Age — You must be at least 65 years of age or older.
-If you own the property with a spouse or a sibling, only one of you needs to be 65.
+If you own the property with a spouse or a sibling, only one of you must be 65.
 Besides, if you own it with others (besides a spouse or sibling), everyone needs to be 65 years old or older.

 3. Residency — You must be using the property as your primary residence.
 This is true for all owners, whether that is a spouse, sibling, or other co-owner.
 If you’re receiving in-patient care at a medical facility and technically living there, you can still qualify for the tax break on the property.